 - Tires, including tire condition and pressure

 - Controls, including hand grips, handlebars, throttle, levers, pedals, cables, and hoses

 - Lights, battery, and electrical systems

-- Oil and other fluids, including fuel, engine oil, coolant, hydraulic fluid,
+- Oil and other fluids, including fuel, engine oil, coolant, hydraulic fluid, and transmission fluid

 - The body of your bike, including gussets, bearings, bushings, chains, belts, etc.